 - High protein content

-- Suitable for sensitive dogs
+- Good for sensitive dogs

-5. Blue Buffalo Bits Soft Chicken Training Treats
+5. Blue Buffalo Bits Soft Chicken Training Treats 19oz

-- No artificial preservatives
+- No artificial additives

-- Not ideal for adult dogs
+- Not tailored for adult dogs

 Buying Guide: How to Choose the Best Dog Training Tools and Treats